Pack of Wolves

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-Imagine exploring a lush underwater forest that is teeming with aquatic life.
-The very existence of this vibrant and busy ecosystem could hinge on a single species: Sea otters.
+Imagine exploring a lush underwater forest teeming with vibrant aquatic life.
+The very existence of this bustling ecosystem could hinge on a single species: The sea otter.
 Without this keystone species, sea urchin populations would grow out of control and devour the kelp, leaving behind what scientists call “urchin barrens.”

-This is just one example of some species’ importance to the environment, from promoting biodiversity to boosting nutrient cycling.
+This is just one example of the importance of some species to the environment, from promoting biodiversity to enhancing nutrient cycling.
 The human world doesn’t always see or appreciate the work of keystone species.
 Yet, their presence affects people just as much as the natural world does.
-That is why understanding and protecting keystone animals is paramount to ensure a sustainable tomorrow.
+That is why understanding and protecting keystone animals is paramount to ensuring a sustainable tomorrow.

 What Are Keystone Species?

 In general terms, a “keystone” is something critical to a greater whole, which ties everything together.
 Keystone species are essential for ecosystems’ function and structure.
-If an ecosystem cannot adapt without them, it could ultimately fall apart, leading to invasive species taking over and significant biodiversity loss.
+If an ecosystem cannot adapt without them, it could ultimately collapse, leading to the takeover of invasive species and significant biodiversity loss.

 Keystone species animals might be large predators or much smaller critters, such as the American alligator or a starfish.
 They could also be an unassuming plant.
 Their endangerment or extinction could be disastrous for the natural world.